sundyrev/django-clean-template/README.md

 # Django Clean Template

-**Important**: Before running the project, you must configure SSL and generate certificates for HTTPS support.
-See [Configuring HTTPS for Production](#configuring-https-for-production) for instructions on setting up SSL certificates (e.g., using Let's Encrypt or self-signed certificates).

 A clean and production-ready Django project template that supports both local deployment (via Systemd, Nginx, and Gunicorn with Unix sockets) and containerized deployment (via Docker with TCP ports).
 It includes modern tools like `uv` for dependency management and is designed to help you start development quickly.

 ## Table of Contents